Your doctor will feel for tenderness in your nose and face and look inside your nose, and can usually make the diagnosis based on the physical exam.

 Other methods that might be used to diagnose acute sinusitis and rule out other conditions include:

 - Nasal endoscopy.
 A thin, flexible tube (endoscope) with a fiber-optic light inserted through your nose allows your doctor to visually inspect the inside of your sinuses.

-Most cases of acute sinusitis, those caused by a viral infection, resolve on their own.
+Most cases of acute sinusitis get better on their own.
 Self-care techniques are usually all you need to ease symptoms.

 Treatments to relieve symptoms

 Your doctor may recommend treatments to help relieve sinusitis symptoms, including: